plutov/packagemain/18-writing-rest-api-client/README.md

 }
 ```

-Now let's move on and implement "Get Faces" endpoint, which returns the list of results and supports pagination, which means our function whould support pagination options as input.
+Now let's move on and implement "Get Faces" endpoint, which returns the list of results and supports pagination, which means our function should support pagination options as input.

-As I noticed in API success responses and error responses always follow the same structure, so we can define them separately from data types and don't make them exported since this is not relevant information to the user.
+As I noticed in API, success responses and error responses always follow the same structure, so we can define them separately from data types and don't make them exported since this is not relevant information to the user.

 ```go
 type errorResponse struct {